casangi/casadocs/docs/tasks/task_getantposalma.rst

 the only one that is used.
 That response will be written and no additional hosts will be queried.

+nretry is an optional parameter.
+It is the number of times to retry a query.
+For each retry, all the hosts are retried.
+This continues until either a valid result is obtained or the number of retries is exhausted.
+The parameter must be nonnegative.

+rdelay is used only if nretry is greater than zero.
+It is the delay, in seconds, between retries.
+It must be a positive number.
+If it is less than 0.5, it is set to 0.5 internally to acoid DoS attacks on the servers.

 The format of the returned file is a two element dictionary encoded in json.
 The two keys of this dictionary are "data" and "metadata".
 The value associated with the "data" key is a dictionary that contains antenna names as keys, with each